 Retail stores, eCommerce merchants, and other sellers and service providers select payment processors.

 Payment processing services get authorization and receive payments from credit card issuers on behalf of customers.
-Card transactions include online or in-person credit card or debit card transactions.
-The credit cardholders make credit card payments after later receiving their monthly statements.
+Card transactions include those from online businesses or in-person credit card or debit card transactions.
+Credit cardholders make credit card payments after later receiving their monthly statements.

 Our payment processor definition expands to include U.S. ACH payment processing and international eCheck payment methods like SEPA for paying vendor invoices.